refinajs/refina/README.md

 ✅ No need to write any end tags.

-✅ Use positional parameters, which is more concise than named parameters.
+✅ Use positional parameters, which are more concise than named parameters.

 📦 The adaptation of [MdUI v2](https://github.com/zdhxiong/mdui) component library is available.